Gravel Routes

 Allegawaho Memorial Heritage Park

-At about 4 miles into the short gravel route, you will come across the Allegawaho Memorial Heritage Park at the intersection of the FHNT and 525 Rd.
-The site marks last Kaw (Kanza) Indian Village in Kansas prior to forced removal of the tribe to Oklahoma in 1873.
+At about 4 miles east from Council Grove on the Flint Hills Nature Trail, you will come across the Allegawaho Memorial Heritage Park at the intersection of the FHNT and 525 Rd.
+The site marks the last Kaw (Kanza) Indian Village in Kansas prior to forced removal of the tribe to Oklahoma in 1873.

 The 158-acre Kaw Heritage Park is now owned and managed by the Kaw Nation from their offices in Oklahoma.
-Further plans to develop the park, include a visitor’s center and camping area.
+The tribe has been making improvements to the site including a pavilion and visitor’s center.

 History of the Sacred Rock

-Also on display is a massive red Sioux Quartzite boulder that holds deep historical, cultural and spiritual meaning to the Kaw Nation.
+Also on display at the park is a massive red Sioux Quartzite boulder that holds deep historical, cultural, and spiritual meaning to the Kaw Nation.

 As the glacier advanced, it pushed the rock south.
 When the glacier receded, the boulder was deposited at what is now the confluence of the Kansas River and Shunganunga Creek near Topeka.